JulkarNaeen/HealthCare-Website/README.md

 # HealthCare-Website
-Implemented a responsive and accessible healthcare website using HTML, CSS, and JavaScript, incorporating features such as appointment scheduling, patient portals, and interactive health information.
+Designed and developed a healthcare website with a focus on user experience, providing a clear and intuitive interface for patients to easily find information, book appointments, and access personalized health resources.